livegnik/2way-poc-design/02-architecture/managers/10-network-manager.md

 - Outbound traffic to unadmitted peers is forbidden.
 - Implicit retry or replay is forbidden unless specified elsewhere.
 - Cryptographic or transport failure must fail closed.
+- Ordering, deduplication, or delivery guarantees must not be promised beyond the transport specification.

+### 4.5 Transport interface obligations

+All engines interact with the transport abstraction defined by the protocol specification.
+The following requirements apply globally:

+- Transport behavior is adversarial and best effort as described in `01-protocol/08-network-transport-requirements.md`.
+Drops, duplication, delay, and disconnects must be tolerated and surfaced without embellishment.
+- Envelope payloads and boundaries must never be mutated or synthesized by the Network Manager, preserving the guarantees in `01-protocol/08-network-transport-requirements.md`.
+- Peer references emitted by the transport remain advisory and must only be used for connection management, telemetry, and DoS Guard policy inputs until cryptographic identity binding is completed per `01-protocol/08-network-transport-requirements.md`.
+- Delivery failure, timeout, and disconnect signals must be propagated to the Event Manager, State Manager, and DoS Guard Manager without implicit retry semantics.
+- No component outside the Network Manager, State Manager (through verified package delivery), and DoS Guard Manager (through telemetry feeds) may access transport derived data.

 ## 5. Admission and DoS Guard integration